RuthGyeul/Forbidden-Forest-Resources/README.md

 ## How to play
-This game supports Window/Mac/Linux platform only (check before download).
-Download latest version to play the game.
+This game supports Window/Mac/Linux platform only (check platform before download).
+Download the latest version to play the game.
 | Key | Description |
 | --- | ------ |
 | A | Move Left |